Record-setting cold chills U.S. Northeast on Valentine's Day

 "I got a sleeping bag sized tent that protects me from wind and snow.
 I got a zero degree sleeping bag and fleece blankets," Taylor said.
 "I was born and raised in New England.
 I'm used to this.
 It'll start breaking tomorrow."

-Forecasters said temperatures around Boston would rise to about 29 degrees Fahrenheit on Monday.
+Forecasters said temperatures around Boston would rise to about 29 degrees Fahrenheit (-1.7 Celsius) on Monday.